gulfaniputra/gulfaniputra/README.md

 ## `$ finger gulfaniputra`

-An independent web developer in a collaborative team environment
+An independent web developer in an Agile team environment

 Progress: [...%] [#...]

 ## `$ which stack`

-Laravel, Vue, Inertia, & Bootstrap
+Laravel, MySQL, Vue, Bootstrap

 Progress: [...%] [#...]